 Torbett holds her student-athletes to a higher standard in the classroom as she has coached 18 Academic All-Big South selections and several of her teams have garnered the AVCA (American Volleyball Coaches Association) Academic All-America Award which is presented to programs with a cumulative GPA of 3.3 or higher.

 In addition to an emphasis on academics, community service also plays a large role for Torbett as she and her teams have participated in various community outreach programs.
 While at UNC Asheville and Winthrop, Torbett's squads actively visited local elementary schools, retirement communities, and volunteered in an abundance of fundraising events.
 In 2011, the Eagles volleyball team helped raise more than $800 for the American Cancer Society.

-Torbett has three sons, Nathanael, 18, a freshman soccer player at Winthrop, Colby, 14, and Tristan, 12.
+Torbett has three sons, Nathanael, Colby, and Tristan.